zacharygriffee/bring-your-own-storage-utilities/readme.md

 - Fetch hook to fetch from your source or to create your own hooks.

----
-## API included separately

 ## `Deploy`

-#### `import * as Deploy from "bring-your-own-storage-utilities/deploy"`

 You need to deploy something from your source to the end-user.

 ### [API Documentation](https://github.com/zacharygriffee/bring-your-own-storage-utilities/blob/master/docs/deploy-api.md)

 - [Rollup](https://rollupjs.org/) plugin to bundle files from your source
-  - including pack(inputName, outputName, rollupConfig) function to make the entire process easier
+  - Utilizing dependency injection techniques.
+You can supply a `rollup module`, or this library will download it when `Deploy.pack` is used.
+See Deploy.setRollup in the api.
 - [Svelte](https://svelte.dev/) plugin to compile .svelte files from browser for sources in the browser.
+  - Utilizing dependency injection techniques.
+You can supply the compile function from svelte library or this library will download one.
+See `Deploy.setSvelteCompiler` in the api.
-- [Terser](https://terser.org/) plugin for rollup that works in browser
+- ~~ [Terser](https://terser.org/) plugin for rollup that works in browser ~~ Disabled for now.
 - [jsdelivr](https://www.jsdelivr.com/) plugin that gets module specifier from CDN jsdelivr.
   This plugin will only resolve to module.
 Even if a module is cjs it will resolve as a module.
 If the module is natively esm module, you shouldn't have any problems with this plugin.
 MOST cjs just works.... but things can get dicey for some complex cjs javascript.

+---
+## API included separately

 ---